USS Octans (AF-26) at San Francisco on 19 June 1943.

 FY 1943.
 One of three ships built for United Fruit and completed in Belfast during World War I. One sister, TOLOA, served as a civilian-manned WSA storeship during World War II; the other, TELA, was lost in British service during World War I. ULUA was bareboat chartered by WSA in April 1942 from United Fruit, who continued to operate her under a General Agency Agreement, and was allocated by WSA to the Navy (COMSERVPAC) on a voyage basis.
 As a merchantman, she was to have received an armament of 1-4"/50 and 4-20mm in May 1942; in April 1943 she had 1-4"/50 and 5-20mm.

 On 24 Mar 43 the Board noted that PLATANO, by then under allocation to the Navy, was required in the San Francisco-Hawaii service for the present and, to partially relieve the South Pacific situation pending the acquisition of PLATANO, approved the acquisition of ULUA, which was then under allocation to the Navy on a voyage basis and immediately available.
 On 24 May 43 the Board noted that it had learned that MUSA could not be procured by the Navy and recommended, in effect, that ULUA be considered a substitute for MUSA.
-ULUA was manned by a Navy crew and bareboat chartered as AF-26 in early May 1943 and completed conversion to a naval auxiliary and was commissioned as OCTANS in June.
+ULUA was manned by a Navy crew and bareboat chartered as AF-26 in early May 1943 and completed conversion to a naval auxiliary and was commissioned in June.

-OCTANS is one of few naval auxiliaries to have had her Navy career recorded in a book: Kenneth G. Oliver, "Under the Southern Cross: A Petty Officer's Chronicle of the USS Octans" (McFarland & Co., Jefferson, North Carolina, 1995).
+ULUA is one of few naval auxiliaries to have had her Navy career recorded in a book: Kenneth G. Oliver, "Under the Southern Cross: A Petty Officer's Chronicle of the USS Octans" (McFarland & Co., Jefferson, North Carolina, 1995).

 Ship Notes: